nikolajo/ci-push/README.md

 This project aims to annihilate CI polling

 The idea is to create a loosely coupled system that allows different VCS's to emit commit events and different CI platforms to listen for these events.
 Thereby achieving push from the VCS to the CI platform.
+The purpose of the Push Server is to decouple the VCS and CI systems and thereby avoiding point to point integrations.
+Once a hook or trigger is written for a VCS it can be used with any and all CI systems ( that has a plugin ).

+The future might bring a Push Server in the cloud, so it isn't necessary for everybody to install their own server ( which will be identical to each other )

 3 tiers are present: